mrjain/ethereum-smart-contract/README.md

 - MetaMask - <https://metamask.io/>

-## Building the project folder structure and installing the dependencies
+## Option 2: Building the project folder structure and installing the dependencies

 Via the cli (aka terminal), we're going to create a folder and navigate to it.